astropy/astropy/docs/nddata/kernels.rst

 Every filter kernel is characterized by its response function.
 For time series we speak of an "impulse response function" or for images we call it "point spread function".
-This response function is given for every kernel by a `~astropy.modeling.core.ParametricModel`, which is evaluated on a grid with `~astropy.nddata.convolution.utils.discretize_model` to obtain a kernel array, which can be used for discrete convolution with the binned data.
+This response function is given for every kernel by a `~astropy.modeling.core.ParametricModel`, which is evaluated on a grid with :func:`~astropy.nddata.convolution.utils.discretize_model` to obtain a kernel array, which can be used for discrete convolution with the binned data.

-.. note:: Currently only **symmetric** 2D kernels are supported.

 Examples